ucsb-pstat115/web/_info/syllabus.md

 ## Disclaimer

-The rest of this page details the policies that will be enforced in the **Spring 2020** offering of this course.
+The rest of this page details the policies that will be enforced in the **Fall 2020** offering of this course.
 These policies are subject to change throughout the remainder of the course, at the judgement of the course staff (with a potential announcement on Piazza).

-Last major revision: March, 2020
+Last major revision: October 8, 2020

-Updated:
-* 03/30/2020 live version of the syllabus